dbuscaldi/op_spam_AI/README.md

 # op_spam_GPT3
-AI-generated reviews (GPT-3) mirroring the famous Myle Ott's opinion spam dataset
+AI-generated reviews (GPT-3) mirroring the famous Myle Ott's opinion spam dataset This dataset can be used to see if it's possible to distinguish automatically generated reviews from original ones (and fake ones written by humans).

 ## Overview
 This corpus consists of AI-generated hotel reviews of 20 Chicago hotels.